datalad-handbook/book/docs/basics/101-136-filesystem.rst

 accidentally saved into Git, and *need* to get out of the dataset history.
 The command ``git-filter-repo <path-specification> --force`` will "filter-out", i.e., remove all files **but the ones specified** in ``<path-specification>`` from the dataset's history.
-The section :ref:`cleanup` shows an example invocation.
-If you want to use it, however, make sure to attempt it in a dataset clone or with its ``--dry-run`` flag first.
-It is easy to lose dataset history and files with this tool.
+An advanced chapter in the online version of the handbook shows an example invocation.

 Uninstalling or deleting subdatasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index:: ! datalad command; uninstall

-Depending on the exact aim, two commands are of relevance for deleting a DataLad subdataset.
-The softer (and not so much "deleting" version) is to uninstall a dataset with the :command:`datalad uninstall` (:manpage:`datalad-uninstall` manual).
+Depending on the exact aim, different commands are of relevance for deleting a DataLad subdataset.
+The softer (and not so much "deleting" version) is to uninstall a dataset with a :command:`datalad drop`.
+To work on datasets, ``drop`` needs to be parametrized with ``--what all``.
+If needed, add ``--recursive`` in case the dataset contains subdatasets, and a fitting ``--reckless`` mode.
+A stand-alone command, :command:`datalad uninstall`, wraps a ``datalad drop --what all --reckless kill``.
 This command can be used to uninstall any number of *subdatasets*.
 Note though that only subdatasets can be uninstalled; the command will error if given a sub-*directory*, a file, or a top-level dataset.
+Using the :command:`drop` command gives you greater flexibility.

 .. runrecord:: _examples/DL-101-136-181
    :language: console